In Surah 5, Muhammad recounts the story of Cain and Abel (Genesis 4:1-15):

 This is also found in Sanhedrin 37a:12-13.

-Notice that above, we get an actual explanation for the conclusion that "whoever kills a man, it's as if he killed all mankind".
+Notice that above, there is an actual explanation given for the conclusion that "whoever kills a man, it is as if he killed all mankind".
 The Hebrew text says the equivalent of "bloods", not "blood", therefore, the commentators argue, Abel's descendants are also in view.
 This rationalization is nowhere in the Quran.
 Rather, the conclusion is simply given, as if it followed from the story itself, when it does not, at all.
-Instead, you have to be reading the Hebrew text of Genesis 4 to even have a chance at arriving at this conclusion, or understanding why anyone else would arrive at it.
+Instead, one has to be reading the Hebrew text of Genesis 4 to even have a chance at arriving at this conclusion, or understanding why anyone else would arrive at it.

-So, where does the teaching in Surah 5:32 come from?
-Conversations between Rabbis, about the Tanakh, recorded in the Talmud.
-This wasn't revelation given to a prophet, nor was the (errant) conclusion stated here ever a part of the Torah.
-It's the musing of a Rabbi, likely written well over a thousand years after Moses, recorded in the midst of other explanations of the passage from other Rabbis.
+Therefore, the teaching of Surah 5:32 comes from conversations between Rabbis, about the Tanakh, recorded in the Talmud.
+This was not revelation given to a prophet, nor was the (errant) conclusion stated here ever a part of the Torah.
+It is the musing of a Rabbi, likely written well over a thousand years after Moses, recorded in the midst of other explanations of the passage from other Rabbis.

-Muhammad frequently placed stories and teachings that were common in his location on the same level as divine revelation, even if they came from non-inspired sources.
-It was all the same to him, because he had no idea what he was talking about, nor the slightest clue as to what he was supposed to be affirming, when he fraudulently tried to insert himself into the Biblical line of Jewish prophets.
+Muhammad frequently placed stories and teachings that were common in his location on the same level as divine revelation, even if they came from non-inspired sources, because he did not have a robust understanding of the religions that he was claiming to be affirming, when constructing his religion of Islam.